This event has been postponed from Jun 20, 2020 to Nov 08, 2020

 You will be bussed from the Finish Line in Chappell’s Field within Blue Knob State Park to the race start in Winber, PA.
 The race will begin on a stretch of rocky singletrack that will test your footwork and loosen your legs for what is to come.
 The trail then turns to grassy doubletrack that will allow you to make up time and stretch out.
 The LTT will continue to follow the ridge through scenic stretches that will take you past the Highland’s signature bogs, through stands of pine and large swaths of hardwood forests.
 A water drop will be located at the bridge crossing near Hollow Rd. in Ogletown, giving you the chance to fill your pack for the next small stretch.
 The trail has a net descent for the first 17 miles, but don’t let that fool you as long steady climbs will keep you working as you head toward the first manned aid station at Buffalo Rd.
 Make sure you HYDRATE!
 The double track will give way to beautiful singletrack that will parallel Buffalo Rd. and continue past the first aid station.
 Following the Buffalo Rd.
 AS, the trail will be a mixture of single and doubletrack that will continue until you make your way onto a dirt/gravel section that is FAST and relatively flat.
 This section runs for approx. 3 miles toward the next AS at King’s Field.
 Fuel up here and have fun with our awesome volunteers before you begin your descent off of the Allegheny Front.
 This is arguably the most fun section of the race, winding and switch backing down the face of the ridge.
 Fun, short ridge sections and fast singletrack will drop you off of Round Top into Big Break Hollow, where you will reach a stream and a nice rocky section.
 This section culminates at our flagship AS at Burnt House.
 Make it here on time, because this is where the cutoffs start and the work begins!

 Leave Burnt House AS and cross RT.
 869 (Burnt House Rd.) to start the first true climb of the race after a small stream crossing.
 Climb the ridge and be rewarded with a section of doubletrack that gives way to the first “goat path”.
 Traverse along the edge of the ridge with careful footing and round the edge of the ridge, dropping slightly in elevation.
 Traverse the second goat path with the same careful footing and catch your breath on the moss covered, gorgeous “green mile”.
 Cross the stream and make your way toward the LTT as it turns LEFT onto the Fisherman’s Path section that parallels Bob’s Creek for a short time.
 The trail then reaches Bob’s Creek and the wire bridge that will keep your feet dry as you shimmy across OR cool off in the freestone creek that holds some gorgeous native trout!
 Catch your breath and climb up the steepest section of trail to the top of the ridge and immediately begin the long, rocky descent to the Cox Monument and your third manned AS.
 Continue onto Monument Rd. for a short stretch and begin the climb toward the summit of Blue Knob that will last approx. 3 miles.
 Round the campground and continue on this doubletrack section for 1 mile.
 Turn right and climb to Blue Knob Rd., which you will then cross and continue your climb to the top.
 Reach the summit and the white marker stamped with Lost Turkey Trail.
 At this point, you’ve completed the Lost Turkey Trail, but not the race.
 A short connector trail winds through a forested section toward the large bend just below the Ski Lodge.
 Cross the hard road and catch Mountain View Trail, which drops quickly off the top.
-Hang a right onto “clickity clack” toward the Scout Camp and Sawmill Trail.
-The race will follow Sawmill back to Chappell’s Field, where you will finish strong, catch your breath and join the post-race pig roast!
+Hang a right onto “clickity clack” toward the Group Camp and Sawmill Trail.
+The race will follow Sawmill back to Chappell’s Field, where you will finish strong, catch your breath and eat your turkey dinner!

 50MI Course Description